getcontacts/getcontacts/README.md

 Library for computing dynamic non-covalent contact networks in proteins throughout MD Simulation

+## File format

+MDContactNetworks is compatible with .nc and .dcd file formats for MD trajectories.

 ## Running the Code

 The code is organized into two steps: